OpenRTX/openrtx.github.io/flashing/win-stm32drivers.md

 2. Allow to uninstall.
 3. Unplug and then plug in the radio to allow to enumerate.
 Look for the driver [as shown above in Radio in DFU mode with no DFU driver](#device-manager-with-radio-in-dfu-mode-no-driver)
 4. Right click on the '!
 Digital Radio in USB Mode' and select *Update Driver*, then *Browse my computer for Drivers*.
 Enter the path to the driver(s), be sure to check the *Include Subfolders* box and select *Next*
-5. Driver should install and show in Device Manage [as shown at the top of thie page](#device-manager-with-radio-in-dfuupdate-mode).
+5. Driver should install and show in Device Manage [as shown at the top of this page](#device-manager-with-radio-in-dfuupdate-mode).